 But there's more at play here than user convenience.
 The redesigned app gives Amazon valuable real estate to promote Prime Video originals, push users toward ad-supported content, and cross-sell other Amazon services.
 Every interaction on the mobile app is a data point - what genres users browse, which titles they skip, how long they deliberate before choosing.
 That intelligence feeds directly into Amazon's recommendation algorithms and advertising targeting.

 The move puts Amazon in direct competition with Roku, whose mobile app has long been a standout feature with robust search and private listening capabilities.
-Roku's app reportedly sees millions of monthly active users who prefer browsing on their phones. similarly redesigned its Apple TV app across platforms to emphasize unified watchlists and cross-device continuity, while has been pushing its Google TV interface as a universal discovery layer accessible from any Android phone.
+Roku's app reportedly sees millions of monthly active users who prefer browsing on their phones.
+Apple similarly redesigned its Apple TV app across platforms to emphasize unified watchlists and cross-device continuity, while Google has been pushing its Google TV interface as a universal discovery layer accessible from any Android phone.